in Waxhaw and Weddington

 First, we want to assure you that your comfort is a priority at Providence Oral Surgery.
 At our Waxhaw office, we have many modalities to decrease your anxiety and provide you with a very comfortable experience.

-On the day of your consultation, we will discuss your specific situation, look at X-rays, and explain the sequence of events that will lead to successful implant therapy.
+On the day of your consultation, we will discuss your specific situation, look at X-rays, and explain the sequence of events that will lead to successful dental implant therapy.
 Depending on the area in your mouth where you need the dental implant, usually, but not always, if you have a tooth that needs to be removed, we will remove the tooth and place a bone graft.
 This graft will be left to heal from 2-6 months, depending on location and the quality of the surrounding bone that is present.
-You will then return after the bone graft is healed to have the implant placed.
+You will then return after the bone graft is healed to have the dental implant placed.
 Particularly in the front of your mouth, if a tooth needs to be removed, we will often remove the tooth and place the implant (with a bone graft around it) all in one procedure.

-Once the implant is placed, it needs time to 'integrate' into your jawbone.
+Once the dental implant is placed, it needs time to 'integrate' into your jawbone.
 This time can range from 2-6 months, depending on several factors.
-While the implant is integrating, we can provide you with a temporary removable appliance that has a tooth to fill the gap.
+While the dental implant is integrating, we can provide you with a temporary removable appliance that has a tooth to fill the gap.